This web-page is designed for landscape viewing. Utilice el traductor de Google para cambiar esta página web del inglés a cualquier otro idioma.

 2. Cincinnati in 1837

-3. Manchester August 1837.
+3. Manchester, August 1837.

-4. Virginia October 1837.
+4. Virginia, October 1837.

-There are false reports concerning the death of Matthews, We have two more reports to share.
-These written reports epitomize the life of Robert Matthews’ alias Prophet Matthias.
+Interestingly, we have two more reports to share; these written reports epitomize the life of Robert Matthews alias Prophet Matthias.

 As controversial in death as in life!

-Thank you for your interest in some basic details on Robert Matthews aka Prophet Matthias.
-The shocking full details are avalible only in the book Matthias and Smith Clash Of The Prophets.
+Thank you for your interest in some basic details on Robert Matthews, aka Prophet Matthias.
+The shocking full details are available only in the book Matthias and Smith Clash Of The Prophets.